port19x/port19.xyz/content/anime.md

 ### TV

-1. FLCL Alternative
+1. Run With The Wind
-2. Highschool of the Dead
+2. FLCL Alternative
-3. Tsukigakirei
+3. Girls Last Tour
-4. Girls Last Tour
+4. K-On!
 5. Is this a Zombie?

 ## Watching